-- 8.8.1 All students must complete the test within the time allocated for each test. - 8.8.2 Variations from the allocated time may be permitted only in cases where students have been granted extra time as a disability adjustment prior to the tests and should be recorded as required by the TAA.
+- 8.8.1 All students must be allocated the standard time set for each test, unless they are granted extra time in accordance with the protocols. - 8.8.2 Variations from the allocated time may be permitted only in cases where students have been granted extra time as a disability adjustment prior to the tests and should be recorded as required by the TAA.

-- 8.8.3 In the case of significant and unforeseen interruptions to the tests, (e.g. fire alarms/electricity outages), or where disruptions could impact on students' results, schools must contact their TAA immediately for advice on appropriate action to take to ensure that any potential impact on students' results is minimised. - 8.8.4 If a student commences any test, and due to illness or injury (migraine, nausea etc.) is unable to finish the test during the official test session, the TAA must be contacted.
+- 8.8.3 In the case of significant and unforeseen interruptions to the tests, (e.g. fire alarms/electricity outages), or where disruptions could impact on students' results, schools must contact their TAA immediately for advice on appropriate action to take to ensure that any potential impact on students' results is minimised. - 8.8.4 If a student commences any test, and due to illness or injury (migraine, nausea, etc.) is unable to finish the test during the official test session, the TAA must be contacted.
 If the TAA sanctions the reason for the student abandoning the test, the test book must be marked as abandoned.
 If the TAA does not sanction the reason for the student abandoning the test, the test book must be marked on the basis of any questions answered.
 The student may not complete the test in a catch-up session. - 8.8.5 Where student behaviour during the tests is disruptive to the point where it might impact on one or more students' results, the assessment environment should be appropriately managed.
 Students removed from the test room for disciplinary reasons must either continue the test in a separate supervised room immediately, or be deemed to have finished the test. - 8.8.6 The TAA should be contacted as soon as practical to the time of a significant disruption to advise on and sanction a school's proposed actions.